This week we celebrate the Solstice.

 'The term “solstice” comes from the Latin words sol (sun) and sistere (to stand still) because, during the solstice, the angle between the Sun’s rays and the plane of the Earth’s equator (called declination) appears to stand still it is this stillness

-Winter Solistice is the end of the exhale of the year and the beginning of the inhale.
-It symbolises a time to pause, honour rest, stillness and life moving inwards.
-Take time to listen to yourself and nature. what is it you really need before we step into the new solar year? here are a few ideas on how you can honour the Solistice in your daily life.
+It symbolises a time to pause and honour a stillness before we start to move inwards.
+It doesn't mean summer is done, but all the energy moves from growth to maturing, potentising and being 'fruitful' Take time to listen to yourself and nature. what is it you really need to honour, manifest or celebrate yourself?
+Here are a few ideas on how you can honour the Solstice in your daily life.

 Create with Nature

-Top Tips, Questions to ask yourself and Rituals for Winter Solstice:
+Top Tips, Questions to Ask Yourself and Rituals for Summer Solstice:

 I honour the season

 Ideas- Journal, meditate on or share in a circle or with a listening Partner